RolanDorisTech/gus-local-ai/README.md

 Gus is our local multimodal AI assistant - a name for our assistant that runs 100% locally on our machine.

-This repo shares the system prompt we use to run Gus - so you can run your own locally and SAFELY too.
+This repo shares the system prompt we use to run Gus — so you can run your own local AI assistant with a stronger focus on safety too.

 ### ✨ Features of Gus (when using this prompt):
 - Secure - detects and neutralizes prompt injection from web, PDFs, images
-- Verifiable - forces [Verified] / [Inference] / [Unknown] labeling, no hallucinations
+- Verifiable - forces [Verified] / [Inference] / [Unknown] labeling, discouraging unsupported claims
 - Local-first - never uploads your files without explicit permission
 - Tool-aware - transparent search, vision, and code handling
 - Technical - concise, direct and methodical